-She had two choices; she could launch a Maverick which she had armed on the way down and take out the boat which would cause an international incident because it was definitely inside the twelve mile limit.
-Or, she could execute an Immelmann (half vertical loop followed by a half roll to reverse direction), light her burners on the way up and run like hell (after-burners pump raw gas into the final compressor stage of each engine giving the aircraft an enormous boost in power and speed).
-The F/A-18 could reach mach 1.8 in about four and a half seconds in level flight at sea level.
-She was pretty sure she could outrun any shoulder fired missile the Chinese had but she was praying these guys didn't have the Soviet 9K38 ILGA missile - she recalled it could do mach two plus versus her maximum (unclassified) speed of mach 1.8.
+She had three choices; she could launch a Maverick which she had armed on the way down and take out the boat which could cause an international incident because it was definitely inside the twelve mile limit.
+Or, she could execute an Immelmann (half vertical loop followed by a half roll to reverse direction), light her burners on the way up and run like hell.
+Or she could do both.
+She had to jettison her missiles if she was going to run.
+So she fired both her Mavericks at the gunboat, hauled her Hornet vertical and lit her burners as she jettisoned her sidewinders and AMRAAMs.
+The F/A-18 could reach mach 1.8 from sub-sonic flight in about four and a half seconds in low level flight.
+She was pretty sure she could outrun any shoulder fired missile the Chinese had but she was praying these guys didn't have the Soviet 9K38 ILGA missile.
+She recalled it could do mach two plus versus her maximum (unclassified) speed of mach 1.8.

-It was, in fact, exactly that missile that they were firing at her.
-She chose the run like hell option.
+It was, in fact, exactly that type of Soviet missile that they had fired at her.
 As she rolled out of the Immelmann, approaching mach 1.5, Gator Three called, "One, you've got a missile on your tail and it's gaining on you.
 We've been fired on - cuffs off?"

-Ashleigh replied, "Yeah, take out the assholes in the MiGs - then get the boat.
+Ashleigh replied, "Yeah, take out the assholes in the MiGs - I got the boat already.
 We're not gonna leave even an oil slick out here.
 I'm gonna fire counter measures - call the hit quickly!."

 The problem she faced was the second and then the third missile.
 She was going to fire two thermite flares to fake out the first missile.
 These flares would fire upward, ignite and then and spiral back toward the flight path of the F-18.
 Each would produce a tremendous heat signature.
 The missile processor would then have two converging primary heat signatures to choose from.
 To be sure the counter measures worked she would throttle her engines back out of after-burner briefly to reduce her heat signature.
-The missile shooters had to wait two seconds between launches to keep the missiles from shooting each other down.
-So when Gator Three called the explosion of the first missile it would be difficult to predict what the second missile would do.
-The loss of speed caused by retracting the throttles momentarily would put the second missile in fairly close proximity.
-She decided to fire two more flares immediately when Three called the first hit and then wait for the hit call on the second one to fire a third set of flares.
+The missile shooters had to wait a second between launches to keep the missiles from shooting each other down.
+So when Gator Three called the explosion of the first missile in the flare it would be difficult to predict what the second missile would do.
+The slight loss of speed caused by retracting the throttles momentarily would put the second missile in fairly close proximity.
+She decided to fire two more flares immediately when Three called the first hit and then wait for the hit-call on the second one to fire a third set of flares.